SaitejaKumarM/sf-food-trucks/README.md

 San Francisco's food truck open dataset is [located here](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data) and there is an endpoint with a [CSV dump of the latest data here](https://data.sfgov.org/api/views/rqzj-sfat/rows.csv).
 We've also included a copy of the data in this repo as well.

 Pure FE Work:
-TODO: Request csv file and parse to get all data stored in context
+DONE: Request csv file and parse to get all data stored in context
-TODO: Show all food trucks while initilizing
+DONE: Show all food trucks while initilizing
-TODO: Filter out all related food trucks according to a given place
+DONE: Filter out all related food trucks according to a given place
 TODO: Add unit tests with Jest

 Other: